Welcome to the eBay Features Guide

 - Useful Information discusses third party resources and data types.

 Developing Applications covers the following subjects:

-- Adding Inventory discusses item categories, creating listings, describing items, custom item specifics, description templates, multi-variation listings, compatible parts, specialty areas (classified ads, real estate, and event tickets), PayPal, and shipping.
+- Adding Inventory discusses item categories, creating listings, describing items, custom item specifics, description templates, multi-variation listings, compatible parts, specialty areas (classified ads, real estate, digital downloads, and event tickets), PayPal, special payment processes, and shipping.

 - Managing Inventory discusses revising listings, relisting ended listings, conducting a sale, ending listings, tracking listing changes, tracking bidders, and using Selling Manager.

 - Managing Sales and Orders discusses processing checkouts, completing the sale, second chance bidding, and feedback.

 - Handling Disputes and Refunds discusses common selling and buying issues, the eBay Buyer Protection Program, seller and buyer disputes, and the Resolution Case Management API.